lexlapax/dockerfile-misc/tiny-haproxy/README.md

-the buildroot/package/haproxy contains the two required files to include haproxy into the buildroot build image includes sshd image also includes pythonbased supervisord to help start up sshd and haproxy short instructions
+the buildroot/package/haproxy contains the two required files to include haproxy into the buildroot build image includes sshd

+~~image also includes python based supervisord to help start up sshd and haproxy~~ -- not quite yet - todo

+short instructions
 ------------------
 (the full instructions are in the buildimage.sh file)